-&lt;sup>10 See document "Fuel Break Guidelines for Forested Subdivisions and Communities", Colorado State Forest Service, F. C. Dennis
+&lt;sup>11 See document "Fuel Break Guidelines for Forested Subdivisions and Communities", Colorado State Forest Service, F. C. Dennis

 - There are currently no Custer County open spaces and parks in the study area.
 However, if in the future, Custer County acquires property that abuts residential areas, these should be prioritized for fuel treatments that promote fire adapted ecosystems.
 Fuel treatment zones should be a minimum of 300 feet wide, adjusted for slope and fuel type. - Custer County should not allow creation of any private open spaces or lots within any future subdivisions in which the ecosystem or forest has not been restored to a fire adapted condition.
 Refer to the Black Forest Fire Assessment, and its sections: "Cathedral Pines Assessment" and "State School Land Section 16 Assessment" are good examples to follow. - Eventually, Custer County may have to consider implementation of building and development regulations governing construction in WUI areas of the county.
 Many property insurers now require owners to mitigate their wildland fuel hazards.
 This will be a significant economic issue if property owners can no longer obtain affordable insurance coverage.
 Both new and existing properties will be impacted, along with resale of properties.
 The WUI can be rightfully compared to heavily regulated flood and geologic hazard zones regarding threats to life, property and natural resources.
 This is further compounded by the public costs for protecting WUI dwellers, and post-fire recovery expenditures that can linger on for years.
 The fiscally conservative approach should be to impose these costs on their beneficiaries (developers, builders and WUI dwellers). - Education is a powerful tool for changing behavior.
 Custer County currently has a wildfire awareness program in place.
-It is imperative for the county to continue to reach out to existing organizations as an active partner for wildfire mitigation and education. - Complete vegetation mitigation and structural hardening at the Custer County Verdemont Radio Tower site. - Provide all County law enforcement and Road and Bridge personnel with Personal Protective Equipment (PPE), and entrapment avoidance training. - Perform door-to-door evacuations, only if safe to do so, while maintaining life/safety of all first responders as the first priority. - Consider providing NWCG wildland fire training and/or certifications for county personnel and equipment (required for use on state or federal fires).
+It is imperative for the county to continue to reach out to existing organizations as an active partner for wildfire mitigation and education. - Complete vegetation mitigation and structural hardening at the Custer County Verdemont Radio Tower site. - Provide all County law enforcement and Road and Bridge personnel with Personal Protective Equipment (PPE), and entrapment avoidance training. - Perform door-to-door evacuations, only if safe to do so, while maintaining life/safety of all first responders as the first priority.

-&lt;sup>11 Black Forest Fire Assessment Report.
+&lt;sup>12 Black Forest Fire Assessment Report.
 Pikes Peak Wildfire Prevention Partners, 2014, www.ppwpp.org